a-bonus/a-bonus.github.io/m3-lecture.md

 The most important question you must ask is: **"Are the two sets of scores from the same people or from two different, unrelated groups?"**

 This single question determines which t-test you will use.

+> **⚠️ Critical Warning:** Choosing the wrong test (independent vs. paired) is the most common error in Module 3.
+Using the wrong test will give you incorrect results and invalid conclusions.
+Always verify your research design before selecting a test.

 ### Between-Subjects Design → Independent-Samples t-Test